 Sam Kean gets called Sean at least once a month.
 He grew up in South Dakota, which means more to him than it probably should.
 He’s a fast reader but a very slow eater.
 He went to college in Minnesota and studied physics and English.
-He taught for a few years at an experimental charter school in St. Paul, where the kids showed up at night.
-After that, he tried to move to Spain (it didn’t take) and ended up in Washington, D.C.
-He has a master’s degree in library science he will probably never use.
+At night, he sometimes comes down with something called “sleep paralysis,” which is the opposite of sleepwalking.
+Right now, he lives in Washington, D.C., where he earned a master’s degree in library science that he will probably never use.
 He wishes he had a sports team he was passionate about, but doesn’t, though he does love track & field.

 Sam Kean spent years collecting mercury from broken thermometers as a kid, and now he’s a writer in Washington, D.C.
 His stories have appeared in The New York Times Magazine, Mental Floss, Slate, Psychology Today, and The New Scientist, among other places, and his work has been featured on “Radiolab” and NPR’s “All Things Considered,” among other shows.
 Both his books, The Disappearing Spoon and The Violinist’s Thumb, were national bestsellers, and both were named an Amazon “Top 5″ science books of the year.
 The Disappearing Spoon was nominated by the Royal Society for one of the top science books of 2010, while The Violinist’s Thumb was a finalist for PEN’s literary science writing award.
 Follow him via Twitter @sam_kean.

 |I’ve given talks all across the country, at venues and festivals large and small, and I love doing it.
 So if you know a group who needs a speaker, please let me know.|

 Or, to contact Sam for any other reason, click here…